WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `trap_if` ensures that, when a component uses a `callback` all events flow through the event loop at the base of the stack.

-Note that `task.wait` releases and reacquires the `fiber` lock and thus `canon_task_wait` allows the runtime to switch to another active task in the current component instance.
-Note also that `task.wait` can be called from a sync-lifted `SyncTask` so that even fully synchronous code can make concurrent import calls.
-In these fully-synchrohous cases, though, the automatic backpressure (applied by `SyncTask.enter`) will ensure there is only ever at most once task executing in the component instance and thus `task.wait` will be statically guaranteed to never switch tasks.
+Note that `task.wait` will `suspend` the current `Task`, allowing other tasks to run.
+Note also that `task.wait` can be called from a synchronously-lifted export so that even synchronous code can make concurrent import calls.
+In these synchronous cases, though, the automatic backpressure (applied by `SyncTask.enter`) will ensure there is only ever at most once synchronously-lifted task executing in a component instance at a time.

 ### 🔀 `canon task.poll`